Nursing Home Transfers and Discharges FAQ42 CFR 483.15 Notice Requirements

 Can you explain emergency transfers to acute care facilities?

 This monthly report should include all residents who are transferred out of the facility for care.
-This includes all emergency room visits, geriatric psychiatry stays, or hospital stays.
+This includes all emergency room visits, geri-psych stays or hospital stays.
 This does not include routine care (ex: dialysis) that is part of a resident's care plan.
 If you have any questions about what transfers should be documented, please call or email the State Long-Term Care Ombudsman or your local District Long-Term Care Ombudsman.
+CLICK HERE for the contact list.

 Note: Do not document trips outside the facility that are not of an emergency nature (ex: church, shopping).